gpolonus/cringemas_app/README.md

 ## Future todos
 - [] color coding of stage direction vs line
+- [] colors for different characters
-- [] prompt user when the next line is there's
+- [x] prompt user when the next line is there's
 - [] list word count for each character in the signup screen
 - [] don't continue the play if not all characters are present
   - disable the button if not all characters are there